Priyanshuuu/Attendance-API/README.md

 - Step3--> Connect you notebook file with Google colab cloud.
 - Step4--> Run the cell in which you have copied the code.
 - Step5--> Fill the credentials[Username, Password].
+Also you can watch the video in the repository.

 *Enjoy the hack & follow me on Github for appreciation* :)